 Content

-Ranked in the top three mediators in the country by the National Mediator Database League Table for ten consecutive years, and with the experience that comes from having mediated over 1,000 cases, Martin is our senior mediator.
-He mediates inheritance disputes, probate claims, Trusts of Land Act claims and commercial disputes, and his track record is available to view here.
+Ranked in the top three mediators in the country by the former National Mediator Database League Table for ten consecutive years, and with the experience that comes from having mediated over 1,000 cases, Martin mediates primarily inheritance disputes, probate claims, and Trusts of Land Act claims, and he is a full member of the Society of Trusts and Estate Practitioners.
+He also mediates contractual claims.
 Martin is a Fellow of the Civil Mediation Council and also the author of Zen and the Art of Mediation, published by Law Brief Publishing.
 Click here for Martin’s full CV and details of his feedback.
+Martin mediates online, in central London, or in East Anglia.

 Richard O'Sullivan

-Richard is a barrister of twenty years' call, and as well as being an ADRg accredited mediator currently ranked as the top senior commercial mediator in the National Mediator Database he is a member of the Chartered Institute of Arbitrators.
+Richard is a barrister of twenty years' call, and as well as being an ADRg accredited mediator he ranked as the top senior commercial mediator in the National Mediator Database (previously maintained by Clerksroom) and he is a member of the Chartered Institute of Arbitrators.
 He has a broad common law background, with particular experience in construction law, regulatory law, local government law, and land, leases and trusts.
 His manner is approachable and pragmatic (as a barrister he is Direct Public Access Qualified).
 Click here for Richard's full CV and details of his feedback.

 Mark Fitch